 To Season and Marinate

 - Put the tuna and salmon in a large bowl.
-Then, add the onion, green onion, and ogo.
+Add the onion, green onion, and ogo.

-- To the bowl with the tuna and salmon, add 3 Tbsp soy sauce, 1 Tbsp toasted sesame oil, 2 tsp rice vinegar (unseasoned), and ⅛ tsp Diamond Crystal kosher salt or Hawaiian sea salt.
+- Add the seasonings: 3 Tbsp soy sauce, 1 Tbsp toasted sesame oil, 2 tsp rice vinegar (unseasoned), and ⅛ tsp Diamond Crystal kosher salt⅛ tsp Diamond Crystal kosher salt (or Hawaiian sea salt).

 - Sprinkle in ½ Tbsp toasted white sesame seeds and gently mix it all together.
-Cover the poke and marinate it in the refrigerator for at least 1 hour (or up to 12 hours in advance) to develop the flavors.
+Cover and marinate it in the refrigerator for at least 1 hour (or up to 12 hours) to develop the flavors.
 During this time, prepare your optional toppings.

 To Serve

-- Divide 3 servings cooked Japanese short-grain rice into individual large (donburi) bowls or on plates.
-Let the rice cool down a little bit, for 3–5 minutes (you don‘t want to warm up the raw tuna).
+- Divide 3 servings cooked Japanese short-grain rice into individual large (donburi) bowls.
+Cool the hot rice for 3–5 minutes (you don‘t want to warm up the raw fish).
 Then, pile the poke on top.
-If you‘d like, you can add creative toppings of your choice now.
-I enjoy sliced or cubed avocado (see how to cut an avocado), shelled edamame, thinly sliced Japanese or Persian cucumber (I forgot to add!), thinly sliced red radish, sushi ginger (gari), shiso leaves (perilla/ooba), and furikake (rice seasoning).
-See my Notes below for more topping ideas.
+You can add the toppings of your choice now.
+I recommend sliced or cubed avocado shelled edamame, thinly sliced Japanese or Persian cucumber, thinly sliced red radish, sushi ginger (gari), shiso leaves (perilla/ooba), and furikake (rice seasoning).
+See my Notes below for more suggestions.
 Serve immediately and enjoy!

 To Store

-- It‘s best to enjoy it on the same day.
+- It‘s best to enjoy the poke bowl on the day you prepare it.
 You can keep the poke ingredients in the refrigerator for up to 24 hours.
 I recommend cooking the rice just before serving.

 Notes

-- Cherry tomatoes – quartered; ripe tomatoes add a sweet, flavorful, and lightly acidic element.
+- Cherry tomatoes (quartered) – adds a sweet, flavorful, and lightly acidic element.

-- Masago – this salty, delicate fish roe adds a pop of color and an interesting bite.
+- Masago – this salty, delicate fish roe adds color and an interesting bite.

-- Seaweed – shredded nori or julienned seaweed provides a crispy texture to the poke bowl.
+- Dried seaweed (nori) – shredded or julienned for a crispy texture.

-- Macadamia nuts – mild and creamy; roasted and chopped macadamia nuts are somewhat close in flavor to roasted kukui nuts (candlenuts).
+- Macadamia nuts (roasted and chopped) – mild and creamy, they taste somewhat similar to roasted kukui nuts (candlenuts).

 - Wasabi – so good with fresh sashimi.